 The cruise also took us along the creek mangroves that host pretty birds like this Rainbow Honeybee Eaters.
 This species usually stay the summer in forested areas in most of southern Australia excluding Tasmania.
 They only migrate north during the winter into northern Australia.

-Stuart holding up one the pearl farm signature product.
-Can you estimate the value of this pearl bracelet ?
+Stuart holding up one of the pearl farm signature product.
+Can you estimate the value of this pearl bracelet?